 Many drivers prefer to obtain more extensive coverage while on vacation in France.
 Doing so can provide travelers with peace of mind and if you're interested in learning more about Auto Europe's inclusive rates we invite you to obtain a free quote via our booking engine or by calling us toll-free at 1-888-223-5555.

 Supplemental car rental insurance in France is available from Auto Europe at a discount if booked in advance of your trip.
 Popular optional coverage includes Collision Damage Waiver (CDW) and theft protection (TP).
-While the price of this coverage will vary depending upon the rental car supplier, the location of your rental and the type of car you book, if you choose to add this coverage at the pick-up counter you can typically expect to pay between $10 USD and $80 USD per day for CDW insurance and $3 USD to $18 USD per day for theft insurance in France.
+While the price of this coverage will vary depending upon the rental car supplier, the location of your rental and the type of car you book, if you choose to add this coverage at the pick-up counter you can typically expect to pay significantly more than if you reserve your car rental in France with insurance coverage from Auto Europe.
+With insurance rates charged daily, long term rentals can result in a significant cost that should be considered prior to booking your rental car.

-Because of the risks of a high deductible charge many Auto Europe clients planning a trip to France elect to take advantage of our fully refundable zero excess deductible insurance option.
+Because of the risks of a high deductible charge many Auto Europe clients planning a trip to France elect to take advantage of our fully refundable deductible insurance or zero-excess/deductible options.
 This protects you during your trip by offering a full refund of the deductible you've paid providing you submit basic paperwork which confirms the details of the accident or theft (rental agreement, police report, damage estimates, etc.).

-As mentioned above, the good news for travelers is that liability and fire insurance on your rental car in France is included in your daily rate.
+As mentioned above, the good news for travelers is that liability and fire insurance on your rental car in France are always included in your daily rate.
 Travelers have the option of adding CDW (collision) and theft insurance to their rental, but this is optional.

 Some travelers will opt for supplemental coverage provided by their credit card rental car insurance and, while this can be a good way to reduce cost, it's important to read the fine print.
 Credit card companies often exclude some types of vehicles from their car rental insurance policies so it's important to know the details of your card's coverage so that you know whether you're covered or not.
 Exotic cars, RVs or camper vans and luxury rental cars valued at $50,000 USD or more will generally not be covered by your credit card company.